funworks/AllAboutThreads/README.md

 # AllAboutThreads

-This is a simple and quick learning project to understand how Hibernate Annotations work.
+This is a simple and quick learning project to understand all anout threads and multi threading in Java

 Steps: